Excellent High Temperature Strength

-HAYNES® 282® alloy (UNS N07208) is a new, wrought, gamma-prime strengthened superalloy developed for high temperature structural applications, especially those in aero and industrial gas turbine engines.
+HAYNES® 282® alloy (UNS N07208) is a, wrought, gamma-prime strengthened superalloy developed for high temperature structural applications, especially those in aero and industrial gas turbine engines.
 It possesses a unique combination of creep strength, thermal stability, weldability, and fabricability not found in currently available commercial alloys.
-The new alloy has excellent creep strength in the temperature range of 1200 to 1700°F (649 to 927°C), surpassing that of Waspaloy alloy, and approaching that of R-41 alloy.
+The excellent creep strength in the temperature range of 1200 to 1700°F (649 to 927°C) surpasses that of Waspaloy alloy, and approaches R-41 alloy without sacrificing weldability.

 This high level of creep strength in HAYNES® 282® alloy has been attained at a relatively low volume fraction of the strengthening gamma-prime phase, resulting in outstanding resistance to strain-age cracking (normally a problem with superalloys in this creep strength range).
 Additionally, slow gamma-prime precipitation kinetics allow for the alloy to have excellent ductility in the as-annealed condition.
 Consequently, HAYNES® 282® alloy exhibits superior weldability and fabricability.
 Machineability is similar to that of Waspaloy.

 HAYNES® 282® alloy is provided in the solution-annealed condition, in which it is readily formable.
 The typical solution-annealing temperature is in the range of 2050 to 2100°F (1121 to 1149°C).
 After component fabrication, a age hardening treatment is required to put the alloy into the high-strength condition.
 The standard two-step treatment includes 1850°F (1010°C) / 2 hours / AC (air cool) + 1450°F (788°C) / 8 hours / AC, but alternative heat treatments are available to optimize properties for specific performance requirements or for manufacturability.